hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Protective Coatings: Often applied as a surface treatment for vehicles and machinery to enhance longevity.
 - High-Stress Components: Utilized in situations requiring materials that can endure physical abuse.
 - Military Gear: Employed in armor systems and protective wear.

+### Conductium \(C\) con-duct-ee-umm
+Conductium is what the Center of Computerland is made of.
+It has a 100% electrical transfer efficiency and is roughly as dense as hydrogen, even though the atom is 300 times bigger than francium.
+The conductuim atom has 24 protons and 2000 neutrons but only 1 electron.
+This is the reason it is good at keeping electrons.
+To extract the electron, you need a special isotope of conductium.
+The bonds conductium makes are almost indestructible and because of this harvesting and moulding the material is incredibly expensive.
+This has the upside of only melting at the same temperature as dark material, although this is a bad idea as the neutron structure will deform.
+The uses of conductium include:

+- High accuracy electrical transfer.
+- \(uinfinity_t\)-1 speed electron cannons.
+- Cross planet power transfer.
+- Quantum research \(the atom size helps with research\).

+### Atomon \(C\) ah-tom-on
+Atomon is a very small atom, roughly the size of hydrogen but has the upside of being very thin, small, and strong for electrical insulation.
+The reason Atomon is so strong is because it forms when a extremely high voltage flows through pure hydrogen \(mandatory no explosions occur\) for around 1,000,000 years and two hydrogen atoms half merge and loses one electron.
+This means whenever electricity tries to pass through, it will work because of the spare electron spot.
+However, due to the half merged state when two electrons try to pass through in a short span of the time \(high power electricity\) it will try to accept two electrons and then reject them immediately and not allow any current to flow.
+The most common use case for this is very reliable and reusable high power fuses.

 # Rescueland Robots (R)